-Golf has a rich history in the Twin Cities.
-Major championships have been coming to the region since the 1916 U.S. Open at The Minikahda Club in Minneapolis.
-TPC Twin Cities used to host PGA Tour Champions annually, and as of 2019, the 3M Open is now a regular stop on the PGA Tour.
+Major championships have been coming to the metro area since the 1916 U.S. Open at The Minikahda Club in Minneapolis.
+TPC Twin Cities also used to host PGA Tour Champions annually, and as of 2019, the 3M Open is now a regular stop on the PGA Tour.

-The Twin Cities also is home to nearly 20 Fortune 500 companies and a rich menu of cultural and entertainment options.
-Here’s a look at just some of the adventures couples can find during a three-day visit to the Twin Cities.
+Here’s a look at some of the cultural and entertainment options couples can find during a three-day visit to the Twin Cities.

 Mystic Lake Casino Hotel in Prior Lake, 20 miles southwest of downtown Minneapolis, is a good place to start your Twin Cities visit.
 The resort is home to The Meadows, No. 6 in Golfweek’s rankings of the state’s public courses.
 It’s a lovely, but demanding layout, with water on 13 holes.
 Fittingly, for a casino course, there are many shots that present risk-reward scenarios.